Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 - Permesso per Protezione Sussidiaria

-When you plan your travel, you’ll need to keep in mind some basic rules that depend on your destination.
+When you plan your trip, you’ll need to keep in mind some basic rules that depend on your destination.

 Rules to travel in the Schengen Area